Spec-tre/Fallout-Terminal-Codebreaker-Game/README.md

 # Fallout-Terminal-Codebreaker-Game
-A codebreaker game inspired by the ROBCO (TM) boot sequence.
+A codebreaker game with the ROBCO (TM) boot sequence.